swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 At this point, we need to normalize the scores.
 There are two steps here:

 First, we divide all scores by `sqrt(dk)`.
-This is done because the **varience** of the dot product of two random vectors (which is what matrix multiplication is composed of) **increases** with respect to the length of the vectors.
+This is done because the **variance** of the dot product of two random vectors (which is what matrix multiplication is composed of) **increases** with respect to the length of the vectors.
 To counteract this increasing variance, we divide all the scores by the square of the vector's length, `sqrt(dk)`.
 I'll get to why we'd want to do this in a moment - for now, onto softmax.

 As we recall, the softmax function squishes all values between zero and one, such that the sum of the values adds up to one.
 We do this so that when we sum up the normalized value vectors, the multiplier adds up to one.
 Because of this, it wouldn't make sense to take the softmax of the entire scores matrix once.
 Instead, we want to take the softmax along the first dimension (one-indexed) - on each row in the matrix (the rows correspond to a singular query and every key).
 For people who use PyTorch, that'll look like this: